If you only had 30 minutes per day to spend on your blog, what things can you spend your time on which would actually move the needle?

 - Investing money into paid traffic.
 This solves your traffic problem, allows you to rapidly test lead magnets and offers, and can literally be your money printing machine when you set it up right.

 - Buying tools to speed up workflow.
-For instance, buying a Thrive Themes membership and using Thrive Architect will allow you to make great landing pages any time, quickly, with no coding.
+For instance, buying Thrive Suite and using Thrive Architect will allow you to make great landing pages any time, quickly, with no coding.
 The alternative is to try to design your own (usually badly).
 You end up wasting time re-inventing the wheel.

 - Hiring a service provider to do stuff for you.
 Often, it will take you way WAY longer to do a much crappier job than if you were just to pay somebody to do it for you and be done with it.